-- Recurring revenues (81% of total revenues) grew 5% organically; non-recurring revenues were impacted by the effects of the COVID-19 pandemic.
+- Recurring revenues (81% of total revenues) up 5% organically; non-recurring revenues up 9%.

-- Share buyback 2021: mandate signed to repurchase up to €50 million in January and February 2021.
+- Share buyback 2022: mandate signed to buy back up to €50 million in January and February 2022.

 Nancy McKinstry, CEO and Chairman of the Executive Board, commented:

-Corporate: Costs declined 10% in constant currencies in the first nine months, due to reduced travel and other discretionary costs, and an additional insurance reimbursement in the third quarter.
+Corporate costs declined 8% in constant currencies in the first nine months, due to reduced costs related to projects.

 Share Buyback Programs

-Looking ahead, we have also now signed a further third-party mandate to execute up to €50 million in share buybacks early next year (in the period starting January 4, 2021, up to and including February 22, 2021).
+We have also signed a second third-party mandate to execute up to €50 million in share buybacks for the period starting January 3, 2022, up to and including February 21, 2022.

 Both mandates are governed by the limits of relevant laws and regulations (in particular Regulation (EU) 596/2014) and Wolters Kluwer’s Articles of Association.
 Repurchased shares are added to and held as treasury shares and are either cancelled or held to meet future obligations arising from share-based incentive plans.
 We remain committed to our anti-dilution policy which aims to offset the dilution caused by our annual incentive share issuance with share repurchases.

-At the end of the third quarter 2020, we cancelled 5.5 million shares held in treasury, as approved by shareholders at the AGM in April 2020.
-Following this cancellation, the number of issued ordinary shares was 267,516,153.
-Of this, 264.0 million shares were outstanding and 3.5 million shares were held in treasury as of September 30, 2020.
+In September 2021, we cancelled 5.0 million shares that were held in treasury, as approved by shareholders at the AGM in April 2021.
+Following this cancellation, the number of issued ordinary shares is currently 262,516,153.
+As of September 30, 2021, 259.6 million shares were outstanding and 3.0 million shares were held in treasury.